Paddy Travers: Aberdeen

 Travers coached in Norway and was trainer then player-manager of Dumbarton before being engaged to coach Aberdeen in 1922.
 He remained in that position until the retirement of Philip in the summer of 1924.
 One of his first acts as manager was the signing of Alec Jackson, together with his brother George.
 Jackson went on to be one of the most renowned players of his generation.
 In spite of this, however, Travers' first season in charge ended with relegation only avoided on goal difference.
 In the following seasons, many players came and went – Travers worked hard in the transfer market of the time, and his dealings are credited with improving the club's previously precarious financial situation.

+Travers' Aberdeen were the first Scottish club to tour South Africa in 1927.
+He also oversaw club tours of Norway in 1929, Scandinavia in 1933, and South Africa again in 1937.

 In 1931, Travers mysteriously dropped three of the club's regular players before a match against Falkirk.
 In all, five players never played for the club again, and it was reported in the 1970s that this was the result of an alleged plot to win fixed-odds bets on half-time and full-time scores.
 No police action was ever taken, and many of those involved protested their innocence for the remainder of their lives.
 The same year, he brought Donald Colman to the club from Dumbarton to act as a coach.

+Between April and September 1936, the team set a club record seven consecutive away league game wins.

 In 1937, Travers took his team to the Scottish Cup final, the first time Aberdeen had ever appeared in the event.
 They were defeated 2–1 by Celtic in front of a record official attendance of 146,433, although many more spectators may have gained illegal entry.
 That summer, the club were on a tour of South Africa when outside-right Jackie Benyon died suddenly of peritonitis.
 Travers remained in charge for two more seasons, but feeling that he no longer had the full support of his directors, accepted an offer to manage Clyde in 1938; he was replaced at Aberdeen by Colman.